MarkAngler/NeuralClaude/NEURAL_MEMORY_PROMPTING_GUIDE.md

 ## Integration with ruv-swarm

-When using both neural memory and swarm coordination:
+When using both neural memory and multiagent or swarm coordination:

 ```markdown
 "Initialize a swarm for [task].
 Configure each agent to: